abhiwand/atk/doc/source/glossary.rst

         Thus, finding similarities based on relationships, or recursively optimizing some parameter across nodes.

-        For more information, see :ref:`the article "Graph Analytics" by Pak Chung Wong <vacommunity.org/article26>`.
+        For more information, see the article ":ref:`Graph Analytics <vacommunity.org/article26>`" by Pak Chung Wong.

     Graph Database Directions